RecordPlayerAdvice.comUpdated May 2026

 For most people with a working turntable, the adapter route saves money and often sounds better — your existing deck probably has a better cartridge and build quality than a budget Bluetooth turntable would.

 Need speakers to pair with your transmitter?
-See our best speakers for turntables guide — several of our top picks have Bluetooth built in, so they'll work wirelessly with any of the transmitters above.
+See our best speakers for turntables guide — several top picks have Bluetooth built in, so they'll work wirelessly with any of the transmitters above.

 Setup Tips

 1. Pair once, reconnect automatically.
-Most Bluetooth turntables remember paired devices.
-After initial setup, they reconnect automatically when powered on.
+Most Bluetooth turntables remember their last paired device.
+After the initial setup, they reconnect automatically when both turntable and speaker power on.
+If reconnection fails, hold the pairing button on the turntable for three seconds to re-enter discovery mode.

 2. Keep turntable and speaker within 10 metres.
-Bluetooth range is limited.
-Walls and obstacles reduce it further.
+Bluetooth range is fundamentally limited.
+Walls, furniture, and other obstacles reduce it further.

 3. Use aptX speakers if possible.
-Check your speaker supports aptX for better quality.
+Check that your specific speaker supports aptX for better quality.
 Most modern Bluetooth speakers do.

 4. Position matters.
 Even with Bluetooth speakers, placement affects sound.
 Don't put speakers in corners or against walls if you can avoid it.